ibm-cloud-docs/containers/storage-file-vpc-sc-ref.md

 # Storage class reference
 {: #storage-file-vpc-sc-ref}

 The available storage classes correspond to the predefined {{site.data.keyword.filestorage_vpc_short}} profiles.
-For storage classes with definied IOPs, make sure the IOPs are sufficient for the file share size you want to provision.
+For storage classes with defined IOPs, make sure the IOPs are sufficient for the file share size you want to provision.
 For more information about the profiles and IOPs tiers, see [{{site.data.keyword.filestorage_vpc_short}} `dp2` profiles](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).

 The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
 {: beta}

+New storage classes were introduced with version 2.0.0.
+You can no longer provision new file shares that use the older storage classes.
+However, existing volumes (PVC/PVs) that use the older storage classes are not impacted and continue to function.
+For more information, see the [storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref).
+{: note}

 For more information about each of the classes view the details from the web console or run the following command.